toshvelaga/nocode-audio/README.md

 $ npm run dev
 ```

-to run the Node JS server:
+Before running the server side code, create a .env file with the values from .env.example.
+Then run the following commands:

 ```
 $ cd server
 $ npm install
 $ nodemon index.js
 ```

-In the root directory create a .env file with the values from env.txt

 ## Contribute